 “I don’t really cry but I sat in the back for 30 seconds to a minute afterward and had to put my head down and recollect, thinking about stuff,” Thurston said.
 “I knew I was going to win in advance but didn’t know it was going to come off like it did.”

 The high praise from the match also came in a period of Thurston’s life.
 This is after making significant improvements within his personal life.

 “(The match) came at a time where my mental health is a lot better and the treatment for it is a lot better,” he said.
 “In the last few months, I’ve been doing a lot better with social anxiety and depression so it’s serendipitous to have this cumulate at once.
 I’m not miserable and irritable.
 It’s way better to feel well.”

 Thurston and Garcia will attempt to recreate the magic at ESW’s next show on Saturday, January 21, 2019.
 The two will square off one-on-one when ESW returns to the St. Johnsburg Fire Hall in North Tonawanda, N.Y. at “A Night at the St. Johnsburg”.

-“We never faced each other one-one-one before and still technically have not but that changes in January,” Thurston said.
+“We never faced each other one-on-one before and still technically have not but that changes in January,” Thurston said.

 “I think we can definitely follow it up,” Garcia said.
 “I think November was just a glimpse.
-I feel like this is a match ESW fans have been waiting for.
+This is a match ESW fans have been waiting for.
 I just hope the crowd is as invested as they were in the last match.”

 Check out Powerslam.TV for more content from ESWWrestling including events such as those reviewed by DJ above.
 Click the icon below to visit the site.